Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

         / \
       null null
 ```
-(5 is complete so go back to previous Node i.e, 2, now as 2 is also complete again go back to previous Node which is 1)
+(5 is complete so backtrack to previous Node i.e, 2, now 2 is also complete again backtrack to previous Node which is 1)

 ### Step 9: 3
 Create node 3 as right child of 1.